She’s a Brick House

-I’m feeling a bit like I’ve been sucked up into a whirlwind of excitement now that I’m back with my new book, Animal Lessons, finally out, with prepping to go to the Afterlife Conference in Portland in a couple weeks, and with more and more and more things going on.
+I’ve been feeling sucked up into a whirlwind of excitement now that I’m back with my new book, Animal Lessons, finally out, with prepping to go to the Afterlife Conference in Portland in a couple weeks, and with more and more and more things going on.

 BUT there are cool things to share with you!
 So, today I’m going to share the story of Julie, one of the attendees of my Costa Rica Horse and Soul retreat (and yes, I have permission to share her story!).

 Julie is a student at the DM School of Animal Communication.
 Through her animal communication classes and some private sessions with me, she’s been working on believing in her power and in particular – her strength.

 For years, Julie has questioned both her emotional and physical strength.
 Much of Julie’s work in the school has been focused on changi